 The headset could allow workers to communicate with each other and their managers.
 In the future, Bluetooth headsets could allow workers to communicate with artificial intelligence (AI) running machines.

 The workers could give voice orders to machines and talk to machines in the way that homeowners talk to Amazon’s Alexa devices.
 A worker could use an Emerson Bluetooth headset to tell machines to turn on and off, for example.

-Today, however, there appear to few commercial or industrial uses for Bose or Emerson Bluetooth headsets.
+Today, however, there appear to be few commercial or industrial uses for Bose or Emerson Bluetooth headsets.

 Summary: Bose Stock

 Bose is an extremely innovative company with strong assets.
-Bose’s elite brand, product patents, profitability, and an ethically strong corporate culture, would guarantee a successful IPO.
-Unfortunately, there is no sign that the public will ever get the chance to invest as there are no plans for a Bose IPO.
+Bose’s elite brand, product patents, profitability, and ethically strong corporate culture, would guarantee a successful IPO.
+Unfortunately, there is no sign that the public will ever get the chance to invest, as there are no plans for a Bose IPO.